 How should I take Valcyte?

-What should I avoid while taking Valcyte?
+What should I avoid during treatment with Valcyte?

 What are the possible side effects of Valcyte?

 Valcyte may cause serious side effects, including: